abstractqqq/myVNTemplate/README.md

 2. A script editor (WIP, mostly stable for written functions)
 3. A core dialog system (basically a json interpreter, mostly stable)

-Core dialog system can be found in /scenes/fundamental/details/generalDialog.gd To see how spritesheet animation is integrated into VNs, go to /GodetteVN/Characters/gt.tscn to check it out.
+Core dialog system (messy code alert) can be found in /scenes/fundamental/details/generalDialog.gd To see how spritesheet animation is integrated into VNs, go to /GodetteVN/Characters/gt.tscn to check it out.

-For basic dialog for RPG games, then [Dialogic](https://github.com/coppolaemilio/dialogic) might be a better addon than this, because this framework is solely focused on the making of Visual/Graphic Novel.
-Renpy is also a good alternative if your game doesn't include advanced features or complicated minigames.

 Transition system is integrated from eh-jogos's project.
 You can find it [here](https://github.com/eh-jogos/eh_Transitions)

-Video Showcases:
+Video Showcases (Possibly outdated):

 [Parallax and Sprite Sheet Animation](https://www.youtube.com/watch?v=sG7tDFsk4HE)